Top 10 Tips to Improve CPAP Compliance

 Why Do People Fail CPAP Compliance?

 Let’s be honest, many patients feel overwhelmed when diagnosed with sleep apnea.
-The prospect of facing long-term sleep therapy can be difficult to accept.
+The prospect of facing long-term CPAP use can be difficult to accept.
 Adjusting to wearing a mask and using a machine with the right setting takes time.
 CPAP therapy is the most effective treatment for sleep apnea, but therapy can be challenging.

 You’re not alone if you’re having a hard time not only adjusting to treatment, but adhering to CPAP compliance.
 46 to 83% of patients with obstructive sleep apnea have been reported to be non-adherent to treatment.